michelled/weavly.org/src/robot-activities/testing-loop.md

 ---
-title: Testing loop
+title: Telecode
 tags:
   - Dash & Dot
 experience: Blockly Coding Experience
 topic: Loops
-relatedRobotActivities: []
+relatedRobotActivities:
+  - Free Play with Dash
+  - Tracing shapes with Dash
-description: This activity allows learners to verify loop sequences created.
+description: The purpose of this activity is to allow learners to build sequences.
 whatYouNeed: >-
   ### Tools

-  A device to access the “C2LC Coding Environment” and/or Block.ly, Dash and Dot
+  A device to access Weavly and/or Block.ly, Dash, and Dot

   ### Skills